The Best Mattress For Back Pain Isn’t What You’d Expect

 Most chiropractors and sleep experts agree that sleeping on your back is best, as it keeps the neck and back in the best alignment.
 (It’s also the ONLY recommended sleep position for babies.)

-Back, or supine, sleeping evenly distributes your body weight to reduce pressure spots and give your muscles and ligaments a chance to rest.
+Back—or supine—sleeping evenly distributes your body weight to reduce pressure spots and give your muscles and ligaments a chance to rest.

 Not everyone should sleep on their back, however.
 Those with sleep apnea, snoring issues, acid reflux, and women who are pregnant should not sleep on their backs.
 For these individuals, side sleeping is the next best option.
+However, if side sleeping causes shoulder pain, talk to your chiropractor.

 You should avoid sleeping on your stomach, as this position puts too much pressure on your torso.
 As a result, your spine and your breathing can suffer.